What is Fibromyalgia?

 Medications

-Such as pain relievers, antidepressants, and anti-seizure drugs, which help reduce pain and improve sleep quality (Goldenberg et al., 2016).
+Anti-inflammatories, antidepressants, and anti-seizure medication may help reduce pain and improve sleep quality

 Physical therapy